robertbrook/the-island/the-island.md

 "I have nothing ... with me.
 I can't give you anything."

 Two or three of them gave a low chuckle at this.
+The woman put an arm round me and leaned in, telling me in a quiet voice -

 "Don't worry about that.
 There's enough for us and you as well.
 You can share with us."